 Children are vulnerable when their parents drink.
-KIDS Support Groups promote a place for welcoming and orientation for children affected by their parents' substance abuse as strategy of prevention and assistance to people in circumstances of social vulnerability and of hazard.
-Through targeted training of KIDS Group leaders/facilitators, the Blue Cross Brazil is expanding its successful program of Self Help to reach beyond the substance abusers and provide much needed care for family members.
+KIDS Support Groups are a place where children, affected by their parents' substance abuse are welcomed and get otientiation as a strategy of prevention and assistance to people in circumstances of social vulnerability.
+Through targeted training of KIDS Group leaders, the Blue Cross Brazil is expanding its successful program of Self Help to reach beyond the people with addiction problems and provide much needed care for family members.

-Support groups like these give children confidence, a network of people to rely on and trust.
+Support groups like these give children confidence and a healthy network of people to rely on and trust.
 They provide positive guidance during a critical time in one's life when behavior and decision making are easily influenced.
 In the long-run, KIDS support groups create physically and mentally healthy adolescents and adults that can function in society, eventually becoming positive agents for change.